 Your body will have been reliant on you bringing in carbs and glucose your entire life.

 It won’t be ready to simply give up carbs and start craving saturated fats.
+Here are signs and symptoms of Ketosis without using strips.

 One of the first noticeable signs of full ketosis is bad breath, similar to nail polish remover and sometimes with fruity, or metallic taste.